atreyasha/spp-explainability/docs/develop.md

     1.  work on prototyping basic results from SoPa

-        1.  **TODO** download a decent performing model and start to interpret model with patterns and document matches -\> see what the results are and what they could imply
+        1.  unsure what self-loops and fwd-1s mean in patterns.log -\>
+            make GitHub issue to ask regarding this

+        2.  **TODO** analyze pattern log more closely with code on the side to understand what it means -\> can start writing early when things start to make sense

+        3.  research question could be whether SoPa could extend towards global explainability

+        4.  think more about local vs. global explainability and how SoPa could help achieve this -\> might have issues wrt. convergence as mentioned in paper

-        2.  **TODO** write proposal with key research questions -\> address points directly from step 3 document requirements -\> prepare some basic accuracy metrics and interpretations from best model
+        5.  **TODO** write proposal with key research questions -\> address points directly from step 3 document requirements -\> prepare some basic accuracy metrics and interpretations from best model